FreskyZ/fine/docs/ipv6.md

     valid_lft forever preferred_lft forever
 ```

-- the fd15:...:4 address the value in `docker inspect containername --format {{ .NetworkSettings.Networks.fine1.GlobalIPv6Address }}`,
+- the fd15:...:4 address the value in inspect --format {{ .NetworkSettings.Networks.fine1.GlobalIPv6Address }},
-  and other containers in the same namespace actually use this ip to communicate with this container
+  and other containers in the same network use this ip to communicate with this container
-- by the way, br-* main address is also the ipv6 gateway address in `--format {{ .NetworkSettings.Networks.fine1.IPv6Gateway }}`
+- by the way, {{ .NetworkSettings.Networks.fine1.IPv6Gateway }} is veth's master bridge device main address

 additional explanations, if you are interesting